Opportunity and Risk Management

 Assessment

-So as to be able to assess the risks, we generally evaluate the threat scenario, while taking into account all factors of influence.
+So as to be able to assess the risks, we generally evaluate the threat scenario, while taking all factors of influence into account.
 Assessing the individual specific risks is the responsibility of the risk owner in consultation with the risk manager.
-All risks identified are reviewed at least once a year in terms of their potential loss and loss amount – defined as the divergence from the forecast or anticipation of the result – and the probability of their occurrence.
+All risks identified are reviewed at least once a year in terms of their potential loss and loss amount – defined as the divergence from the forecast or anticipated result – and the probability of their occurrence along the planning horizon.
 We assign the probability of occurrence to five categories:

 Risks in the first three categories are events that, after careful commercial, technical and legal consideration, are deemed unlikely to occur.
 In the case of risks in the risk categories above these, loss accruing to the company from an undesirable event can no longer be ruled out.

 With regard to the extent of loss or damage, we distinguish between major risks in excess of a gross amount of at least € 25 million and other risks involving loss or damage of less than a gross amount of € 25 million.
 We consider this categorization as suitable since, in the recent past, we have also reported financial years with pre-tax results around breakeven.
 With a view to consistent application, these figures will be retained.
-In the case of major risks, risks of particular significance exist for the Salzgitter Group.
-Such risks include development of prices in the sales and procurement markets, of freight rates, along with energy prices and exchange rates (above all, USD/EUR).
-Owing to their significance, these risks are monitored at short intervals and are therefore consistently integrated into the forecasts.
+Major risks include a number of risks that are of particular significance for the Salzgitter Group.
+Such risks include the development of prices in the sales and procurement markets, freight rates, along with energy prices and exchange rates (above all, USD/EUR).
+Owing to their significance, these risks are monitored at short intervals in each month and are therefore consistently integrated into the forecasts.

 Risks from loss or damage and liabilities claims, for example, fire and operational downtime, covered by our insurance policies are not recorded.